-I’m sure you know that, the fact that humans have well-developed brains allows us to be the dominant species on planet earth.
-I’m not going to get into complex neuro-anatomy here, but imagine your brain as a complex super computer.
+I’m sure you know that humans have well-developed brains that allow us to be the dominant species on planet earth.
+I’m not going to get into complex neuro-anatomy here, but imagine your brain as a complex supercomputer.
 It is the collection and integration site of all the sensory information that you experience.
 That might sound a bit too technical.
 What does that mean?

 Well, for example, if you are reading this post and sitting at a computer, there is a lot happening in your nervous system.
 Your eyes are scanning the computer screen trying to focus on the various words; that information is flowing into your brain through your eyes (your optic nerve).
 You are simultaneously thinking about what you are reading.